 Phase 2: Adoption

 Using power, or soft, skills to understand where potential candidates and current employees actually fit into the Future of Work models as roles change over time.
 42% of core skills that are required for core jobs are expected to change in just two years -- so by 2022, almost 50% of hard skills that are required of employees are going to change.
-Because of that, it is essential to invest in a talent matching engine like pymetrics to get the right people in the right roles and ensure that they are future-proofed.
+Because of that, it is essential to invest in a soft skills platform like pymetrics to get the right people in the right roles and ensure that they are future-proofed.

 Phase 3: Investment